rschristopher/rschristopher.github.io/src/is-bitcoin-true.md

- and that our political parties are nothing but the coordinators of this propaganda, anything that keeps you from ever asking, *what is money?*
+ and that our political parties are nothing but the coordinators of this propaganda, anything that keeps you from ever asking,
+> *where does money come from?*

-This is a lot to take in for the average person.
+This is a lot to take in for even a cynical person.
  You've been lied to about money, by people who aren't particularly competent, told that
- *money doesn't grow on trees* and then to look the other way when money is created from nothing by the whims of parasitic sociopaths that know not what they do.
-For any that understood this power and its
+ *money doesn't grow on trees* and then to look the other way when money is created from nothing;
+ all by the whims of
+ parasitic sociopaths that know not what they do.

+It's tempting to believe their lies, either that *they* don't exist (it's all just a conspiracy theory) or to believe they're competent enough to actually control money.
+But the terrifying truth is that *they* do exist, but are completely incompetent, so incompetent that they don't understand that one cannot actually control money, *no one can control money*, because money relies on the ever-changing perspectives of value of every person on earth.

+!!! info "Money is technology"
+    Money is the technology that allows for the ever-changing perspectives of value of every human on earth to be made known and measurable,
+    that is, to have what are known as *prices* and *markets*.

+    Money requires freedom, freedom to change your mind on a whim, to change your perception of value based on the ever-changing demands in your life.

+One cannot control money without controlling the subjective values of every person on earth, controlling not just their thoughts, but their innate sense of value, and all the externalities that might cause them to react, rendering them less than cattle, less than rats, something more akin to cogs in a machine, a machine that is controlled by -- *who exactly?*